vdasu/lighter-r/README.md

     -i <function> : Define start function
     -o <function> : Define arrival function

-    -f <file> : Define which logic library you want to use
+    -f <file> : Define the logic library with a cost metric

     -s <string> : Define implementation ID

 Apart from `-q` and `-s`, rest options are adopted from the vanilla LIGHTER; and the `-a` option is omitted.
-The `-q` option is necessary for LIGHTER-R to work; and the optional `-s` option
+The `-q` option is necessary for LIGHTER-R to work; and the `-s` option takes a string (such as the cipher name) and associates the string to the names of the C-like implementation files.

 ### Examples ###